Aberystwyth: Sport

 Aberystwyth RFC is the local rugby union club and acts as a feeder club to professional side Scarlets.
 It was formed in 1947 and for the 2017/18 season played in the WRU Division One West.
 Aberystwyth Town F.C. is a semi-professional football club that was formed in 1884.
-The team currently compete in the Cymru Premier, Wales' top division.
+The team currently compete in the Cymru South, Wales' second division.
 The town also has a cricket club which plays in local leagues, an athletics club (founded 1955), and boxing club in Penparcau.
 The town's golf course opened in 1911.

+Media

+BBC Cymru Wales has a studio located on the campus of Aberystwyth University.

+Television signals are received from the nearby Blaenplwyf transmitter which is located about 10 km south west of the town.
+There is also a low power relay which is transmitted via the Blaenplwyf transmitter, it is situated in the centre of Aberystwyth.

+Local radio stations are provided by Radio Abe and Radio Bronglais which is a Hospital radio station that broadcast from the Bronglais Hospital in the town.
+The town used to be home to countywide Radio Ceredigion.
+The station closed in 2019.

+The town is served by the regional newspaper, the Cambrian News which publishes on print and also online from Aberystwyth.

 Welsh language

 Ceredigion, the county in which Aberystwyth is located, is one of the four most Welsh-speaking counties in Wales and remained majority Welsh speaking until the 2011 census.
 Since the town's growth as a seaside resort in the Victorian era, it has been more anglicised than its hinterland and the rest of the county in general.
 The university has also attracted many English-speaking students from England, non-Welsh speaking parts of Wales and elsewhere.
 The 1891 census recorded that, of the 6635 inhabitants who completed the language section, 3482 (52.5%) were bilingual, 1751 (26.4%) were Welsh monoglots, and 1402 people (21.1%) were returned as English monoglots.
 Ceredigion (then named Cardiganshire) as a whole was 95.2% Welsh-speaking and 74.5% monoglot Welsh.
 Although the town remained majority Welsh-speaking for many more decades, English had already replaced Welsh in certain domains, such as entertainment and tourism.
 By 1961, only 50.0% of the town's population could speak Welsh, compared to 79.5% for Cardiganshire as a whole; by 1971, these numbers had fallen to 44.9% and 67.6% respectively.
 The 2001 census reported that, in the seven wards of Aberystwyth, 39% of the residents self-identified as able to speak or read or write Welsh.
-This is lower than Ceredigion as a whole (54%) but higher than Wales overall (19%).
+This was lower than the figure for Ceredigion as a whole (54%) but higher than that of Wales overall (19%).